Ferenc Keresztes-Fischer

 Ferenc Keresztes-Fischer (18 February 1881 – 3 March 1948) was a Hungarian lawyer and politician.

 He was an advisor of the Pécsi Takarékpénztár Rt. / Pécs Savings Bank Corp.
 He was the prefect of Baranya County 1921–1931, and the prefect of Somogy County 1925–1931 and was appointed as Interior Minister of Hungary twice; between 1931–1935 and 1938–1944.
 He controlled the police terror against both the left and right wing political movements.
-In a secret directive he ordered the collection of Press articles.(?)
-On 12 September 1938, he allowed the OMIKE to increase its activities.
-During the Second World War he was an active supporter of the Regent, Admiral Miklós Horthy.
-After the death of Pál Teleki (3 April 1941) Keresztes-Fischer became acting Prime Minister on that day.
-One year later, On March 7, 1942, Bárdossy the prime minister was forced to resign suddenly by Regent Horthy and as Minister of the Interior, Ferenc-Keresztes was the interim Prime Minister until 9 March, when Miklós Kállay was appointed to this position.
+In a secret directive he ordered the collection of press articles.